GPlates: Adoption

 GPlates is used by geophysicists, students and researchers in academic institutions, government departments and industry.
-It has also gained currency in the creative worldbuilding community as a tool for maintaining realism or verisimilitude in geographic features.
+It has also gained currency in the creative worldbuilding community as a tool for maintaining realism or verisimilitude in geographic features, particularly as the worldbuilding YouTuber Artifexian used it for his fictional universe, and made a series of tutorial videos on how to use the tool.
 In 2019, two Australian researchers used the software to create a tectonic map of the continents within the fictional Game of Thrones universe.

 Implementation

 GPlates runs on Mac OS X, Microsoft Windows and Linux.
 GPlates is written in C++ and uses OpenGL to render its 3D globe and 2D map views.
 It uses Qt as a GUI framework.
 The Boost C++ library has also been widely used.
 Other libraries include GDAL, CGAL, proj, qwt and GLEW.

 GPlates uses the GPlates Geological Information Model (GPGIM) to represent geological data in a Plate tectonics context.
 The GPlates Markup Language (GPML) is an XML implementation of the GPGIM derived from the Geography Markup Language (GML).